YvanTT/arTIfiCE/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Found a bug?
-Woops, please describe it so it can be fixed!
-Replace the `xxxxxx` with your info
+Please describe it so it can be fixed!
+Replace the xxxxxx with your info
 title: ''
 labels: ''